-- 1. To set the Priority channel, hold down the key and press the key, when the channel you want is shown, release the key. - 2.
-Select the desired channel you want to Dual watch to the priority channel using the (1) or (7) key. - 3.
-Press and hold the weekey for two seconds to activate the Dual Watch feature.
+- To set the Priority channel, hold down the makey and press the key, when the channel you want is shown, release the makey. - 2.
+Select the desired channel you want to Dual watch to the priority channel using the (a) or (v) key. - Press and hold the Register key for two seconds to activate the Dual Watch feature.
 A "DW" notation will appear on the upper left corner of the display when the Dual Watch feature is activated.

 - 4. When a transmission is received on the "Priority" channel, the radio will stay on the "Priority Channel" until the incoming signal disappears. - 5.
 When the radio receives a transmission on the working channel, the radio will Dual Watch between the working channel and Priority channel. - 6.
 The radio will resume Dual Watch when the incoming signal disappears at the end of the transmission. - 7.
-To stop the Dual Watch feature and return to normal operation, press the key briefly.
+To stop the Dual Watch feature and return to normal operation, press the we briefly.